Memoir in a year

-Students will meet monthly for three-hour sessions to discuss craft, tackle the challenges of writing about our lives, workshop scenes, and share some snacks and beverages.
+Students will meet monthly for three-hour sessions to discuss craft, solve drafting challenges, workshop scenes, and share some snacks and beverages.
 In between class sessions you’ll have plenty of time to write and generate new work while still staying in touch via StoryStudio’s private online class forum.

-Students enrolled in this course will receive 2 complementary admission and early registrations to classes from our acclaimed Master Class series.
+Students enrolled in this course will receive complimentary admission and early registration to two (3) classes from our acclaimed Master Class/PJ Seminar series throughout the year.
 (Recent and upcoming writers include Alexander Chee, Pam Houston, Vu Tran, R.O.
 Kwon, Sara Paretsky, and Garth Greenwell, among others.)

 Throughout the course, you’ll have access to a private online forum for exchanging additional work and sharing articles and links of interest.
 And most importantly, these courses provide accountability check-ins to report your progress and struggles, and keep you writing.

 Whether you’re already drafting query letters to send to literary agents or just focusing on revision, your cohort will provide the structure, companionship, feedback, good humor, and emotional support to help you see your project through.

 You’ll also join StoryStudio’s larger community—in person and on social media—where you can connect with students from other classes, receive “first chance” invitations to special programming, and stay informed about literary events around the city.